 Verify that aNewUser1 can still log in as an OAGi developer.

 Enterprise tenant admin successfully assigns an Enterprise tenant admin user role to a free user.
+(Not performed as same above)

 Requirement document reference: Section 5.3.2

 Pre-condition: A user with the username, aEntUser1, already exists with only free use role.
 There are at least 2 users with the enterprise tenant admin user role in the same enterprise.